firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://lists.blocklist.de/lists/strongips.txt).

-The last time downloaded was found to be dated: Thu Jun  4 23:42:40 UTC 2015.
+The last time downloaded was found to be dated: Fri Jun  5 00:14:11 UTC 2015.

 The ipset `blocklist_de_strongips` has **179** entries, **179** unique IPs.